 And, lower down, it clarifies that the reader has 10 days of free meditation, and will need to subscribe to get more.

-- Call to action.
-When you need someone to engage with an app or product, make your call to action prominent and clear.
+- Call-to-action.
+When you need someone to engage with an app or product, make your welcome email CTA prominent and clear.

 - Set expectations.
-The reader gets 10 free days of meditation, and this email reminds them of that.
+The reader gets 10 free days of meditation, and this new customer email reminds them of that.